majorsilence/MPlayerControl/Readme.md

 * Nothing happens for weeks
 * Someone needs it to do something it doesn't already do
 * That person implements that something and submits a pull request
-* Repeat If it doesn't have a feature that you want it to have, add it
+* Repeat if it doesn't have a feature that you want it to have, add it
     * If it has a bug you need fixed, fix it